 This medication may cause a serious movement disorder called tardive dyskinesia.
 In some cases, this condition may be permanent.
 The risk of tardive dyskinesia is increased with the longer use of the medication and the more medication that you receive.
 The risk is also increased in older adults (especially women) and in people with diabetes.
-Do not use metoclopramide for longer than 12 weeks.
+Metoclopramide comes in different forms (such as tablets, solution).
+Do not use metoclopramide products for longer than 12 weeks.
 Talk to your doctor about the risks and benefits of this medication.
-In rare cases, some patients may need to use this medication longer than 12 weeks.

 See also Warning section.

 This medication is given by injection into a muscle or vein by a health care professional.

 The dosage is based on your medical condition, response to treatment, age, weight and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 If you suddenly stop using this medication, you may have withdrawal symptoms (such as dizziness, nervousness, headaches).
 To help prevent withdrawal, your doctor may lower your dose slowly.
 Withdrawal is more likely if you have used metoclopramide for a long time or in high doses.
 Tell your doctor or pharmacist right away if you have withdrawal.